Mahasweta-usc/NLP4GOV/README.md

 * There are broadly two types of notebooks
 	* Implementing Elinor Ostrom's Institutional Grammar Framework
 	* Exploring governances through policies

-These notebooks can be found under the Policy toolkit folder in the repository.  <br/>
-For case specific applications of these utilities, such as Reddit and open source communities, see [here]().

 * All input files to notebooks must be .csv.
 If your data is in any other formal (xls/json), please make sure to convert appropriately before running a notebook.
 * Check comments in each notebook to understand how input data should be configured, i.e. upload file name, table headers/input data fields/output data fields.